Writing-for-me/test/otherthing.md

 caused by some 'enemy'.
 Fan's view is that all 'enemies' are just boogey-men invented by the elite to serve their own interests and channel the frustrations of those who are less well off.
 She is clear that it was Trump himself who 'erected and proselytized this divide' between friend and enemy.
 Fan fails to specify whether the economic distress of the working class is the result of objective processes outside of human control, or simply due to their own laziness, but she is clear that any attempt attribute it to any enemy whether it be the bourgeoisie (a term symptomatically absent from her writing) or illegal immigrants is just demagoguery.

+This sort of manipulation of working class people is only possible because of the how 'masterfully' Trump was able to erect the fetish of the enemy which has come to stand in for all of the problems that the working class face under contemporary capitalism.
+What is at stake in this claim is the nature of mastery.
+If an enemy of the working class does not exist, then any discussion of this enemy is the creation of a figure of mastery.
+In Fan's ideology of bourgeois individualism mastery is embodied in the individual who manipulates (less educated) others for his/her own personal gain.

 At the degree of abstraction necessary to sustain Fan's comparison, the question of the nature of 'the enemy' in the thought of Mao and Trump cannot be posed.
 Any concrete comparison of the category of 'the enemy' in Mao and Trump's respective discourses would show the essential differences between the two and thus erode the basis for comparison.
-Instead, Fan must remain at the level ofabstract equivalence, which is supported by her assumption that, with a (bourgeois) democracy, there are no real enemies (except perhaps Trump and those who support his 'totalitarian' campaign).
+Instead, Fan must remain at the level of abstract equivalence, which is supported by her assumption that, with a (bourgeois) democracy, there are no real enemies (except perhaps Trump and those who support his 'totalitarian' campaign).
 This, however, presents Fan with the problem of explaining the reason for the existence of antagonistic contradictions within society.
-Her answer to this problem is that these contradictions are parlor tricks on the part of a ruling elite to further their own interests.
+Her answer is that these contradictions are parlor tricks on the part of a ruling elite to further their own interests.
 She thus assumes that the contradictions in society are reflections of the power-struggles of various individuals.
-In this metaphysical worldview the elite rule and social struggles follow the power struggles of the elite.
+In this metaphysical worldview the elite (masters) rule and social struggles follow the power struggles of the elite.
+In light of these assumptions, the best sort of politics are those that establish rules that limit the power of the powerful.

 In Fan's view the majority of people cannot grasp this or other abstract concepts and thus are suseptible to being conned by someone like Trump.
 She is quite